jqhoogland/rationalia-starter/LW/Posts/Ngo and Yudkowsky on scientific reasoning and pivotal acts.md

 chapter: null
 synchedAt: '2022-08-30T08:17:53.737Z'
 ---

-# Ngo and Yudkowsky on scientific reasoning and pivotal acts
+# Ngo and Yudkowsky on Scientific Reasoning and Pivotal Acts